terra-money/docs/docs/learn/protocol.md

 ## Luna airdrop distribution

-At genesis, Luna will have a supply of 1 billion tokens allocated according to the following distribution:
+Luna's genesis supply of 1 billion tokens was allocated according to the following distribution:

 **Community pool**: 30%
 - Controlled by staked governance.